kyma-project/examples/jaeger/README.md

 ### Activate Istio Tracing

-To [activate Istio](https://kyma-project.io/docs/kyma/main/01-overview/main-areas/telemetry/telemetry-03-traces#step-2-enable-istio-tracing) to report span data, an Istio telemetry resource needs to get applied, setting the sampling rate to 100% (not recommended for production).
+To [enable Istio](https://kyma-project.io/docs/kyma/main/01-overview/main-areas/telemetry/telemetry-03-traces#step-2-enable-istio-tracing) to report span data, apply an Istio telemetry resource and set the sampling rate to 100%.
+This approach is not recommended for production.

 ```bash
 cat <<EOF | kubectl apply -f -